Does your website have the essential elements to succeed?

 Building a website is the obvious first step towards setting up an online business.
 This is one of the most important aspects as the failure or success of the business depends on it.
 However, designing and developing a website is not a simple task.
 It involves a complicated process that is time consuming.

 Dealing with the clients, designing templates, programming, coding, and testing – there is a lot that you need to keep track of.
 To make sure everything gets done efficiently and within the deadline, you need to use checklists.

-A web design checklist can come in handy, and can streamlines the design and development phase.
+A web design checklist can come in handy and can streamline the design and development phase.
 The checklist should cover multiple crucial areas such as content, accessibility, usability, standards etc. By having this list at your disposal, you can make sure that the designers and developers do not overlook any crucial aspects.